Jenna Ushkowitz Pays Heartbreaking Tribute To Former ‘Glee’ Co-Star Naya Rivera

-Naya Rivera was remembered by her Glee co-star, Jenna Ushkowitz, in a touching Instagram post.
-The actress posted a statement about how loved her friend was but admitted that she does not think she can articulate exactly how she feels in words.
+Jenna Ushkowitz remembered her Glee co-star Naya Rivera in a touching Instagram post.
+The actress posted a statement about how loved her friend was but admitted that she did not think she could articulate exactly how she felt in words.

 Rivera was declared missing last week when her son, Josey Hollis Dorsey, was found alone on a boat on Lake Piru, California.
 The mother and son had rented the boat and reportedly ran into difficulty on the lake.
-After days of searching, a body was found in the lake yesterday and was later confirmed to be the actress.
+After days of searching, authorities found a body in the lake on Monday, which was later confirmed to be the actress.

 Ushkowitz starred on Glee as the reserved Tina Cohen-Chang, while Rivera played the sapphic sassy cheerleader, Santana Lopez.
 The actress shared a black and white image of the pair on Instagram in which the co-stars were laughing and hugging.